How to Help a Loved One with a Dilaudid Addiction

 - Understanding that relapse is not only possible, but likely, and that aftercare is crucial to long-term sobriety.

 - Approaching your loved one alone first before staging a group intervention.

 - Seeking professional help if you are unable to convince him to seek treatment.

-If you plan to stage an intervention, there are some important key points to consider:
+If you plan to stage an intervention with your friend or loved one, there are some important key points to consider: